 1. Write Something with Purpose

-Write a letter, a love letter, a self-expression letter, a thank-you letter, a letter to a far away friend.
+Write a letter, a love letter, a self-expression letter, a thank-you letter, a letter to a faraway friend.
 You know, the old-school ink meets paper letter.
 Yes, that’s the one.
-First thing on your mind is probably that your handwriting sucks, or perhaps you suffer from OCD and just thinking about all those unequal letters that smudge on a paper torments you.
-Well, perhaps the time has come to stop being a slave to your mental disorders and stop overthinking everything.
-Life is not about how something looks, but how it feels.
-It’s not about doing the appropriate and expected, but about doing it from your heart and in one breath.
+The first thing on your mind is probably that your handwriting sucks, or perhaps you suffer from OCD and just thinking about all those unequal letters that smudge on a paper torments you.
+Perhaps the time has come to stop being a slave to your mental disorders and stop overthinking everything.
+Life is not about how something looks but how it feels.
+It’s not about doing the appropriate and expected but about doing it from your heart and in one breath.
 This is how you can truly heal yourself.

 2. Learn Something New

-Choose the topic you know nothing about and learn more about it.
+Choose a topic you know nothing about and learn more about it.
 Say bees.
-The bee’s brain is only about the size of a sesame seed, yet it is exceptional in a way it can learn and remember things and perform complex calculations.
+The bee’s brain is only about the size of a sesame seed, yet it is exceptional in that it can learn and remember things and perform complex calculations.
 There’s so much more to bees than honey and their buzzing sound.
 Delve deeper and you’ll learn that the bee sting venom can actually treat arthritis.
 What about stars?
 Around 275 million stars die each day, but do you care?
-Did you know that stars are sentient beings just like humans?
-A star is born, it lives, it gets to be an old star and then it dies.
+Did you know that stars are sentient beings, just like humans?
+A star is born, lives, becomes an old star, and then dies.
 It’s just a lot bigger than a human.
-For a star, we are nothing but what bacteria are for us.
+To a star, we are nothing but what bacteria are to us.

 3. Start a Fire

 This is not a call for anarchy, it’s a call for doing the unexpected.
-Perhaps there’s something in your possession that should go down in flames, an old photo, a drawing, a painful memory.
-And then there’s the usual hoarder garbage your brain tells you to collect when you have chronic problems with decision making or when you lack love.
-Well, a fire is a wonderful element, and not only when you need to light a cigarette.
+Perhaps something in your possession should go down in flames – an old photo, a drawing, a painful memory.
+And then there’s the usual hoarder garbage your brain tells you to collect when you have chronic problems with decision-making or when you lack love.
+Fire is a wonderful element, and not only useful when you need to light a cigarette.
 Before electricity, fire was keeping us warm and safe.
 It allowed us to read books at night and shape raw materials into usable objects.
 It also made humans discover the joys of cooked food.
-And of course eating the food by candlelight.
-Fire is always there, you just need to summon it.
+And, of course, eating the food by candlelight.
+Fire is always there – you just need to summon it.

 4. Break a Pattern

 You probably have some usual routes you take when you go to specific places, on your way home, when you walk or drive.
 It’s simple automatism, a routine.
-When you follow a familiar route subconsciously you feel safe, but safety doesn’t really exercise the brain.
+When you subconsciously follow a familiar route you feel safe, but safety doesn’t really exercise the brain.
 It’s alertness that does this.
-It keeps your mind sharp, it invokes curiosity, it gives you focus.
+It keeps your mind sharp, invokes curiosity, and gives you focus.
 A routine deteriorates the brain in such a way that it can even kill you, literally.
 Say you are driving a car the same route every day.
-You let your body do the work and your mind is somewhere else, half asleep.
-What if something unexpected happens, like a child jumping in front of your car while chasing a runaway ball or another car in full speed just makes a wrong turn?
-By breaking your everyday pattern you’ll become more alert.
-You’ll increase your concentration, boost motivation, and enhance overall creativity and productivity.
+You let your body do the work while your mind is somewhere else, half asleep.
+What if something unexpected happens, like a child jumping in front of your car while chasing a runaway ball, or another vehicle at full speed makes a wrong turn?
+By breaking your everyday pattern, you’ll become more alert.
+You’ll increase concentration, boost motivation, and enhance creativity and productivity.

 5. Close Your Eyes

-Not just when you want to relax, meditate or sleep, but try to keep your eyes closed while doing your everyday chores.
-Being in the dark while showering, eating, cleaning or exercising opens up a whole new dimension.
+Not just when you want to relax, meditate, or sleep, but try to keep your eyes closed while doing your everyday chores.
+Being in the dark while showering, eating, cleaning, or exercising opens up a whole new dimension.
 Doing something with your eyes closed forces your brain to create new neural pathways.
-This way you are training your brain to let go of old habits and build new pathways.
-By provoking your inner transformation you’ll unlock your potential and connect to your creative source.
+This way you train your brain to let go of old habits and build new pathways.
+By provoking your inner transformation, you’ll unlock your potential and connect to your creative source.
 Being deprived of one of the most important senses will also remind you that you have intuition, in case you forgot.